AntoCuc/GpxSplitter/README.md

-Gpx Splitter
+GpxSplitter
 ============

 Split GPX files too large to fit in GPS handheld devices into multiple files that do.

-This software is meant to be used to generate files to be imported on Handheld GPS devices used for hicking, trekking and mountain/road biking.
+GpxSplitter is meant to be used to generate files to be imported on Handheld GPS devices used for hicking, trekking and mountain/road biking.

 GPS handheld devices have historically had limited features to minimise power